jpcx/deep-props/README.md

 ## Contribution

 Please raise an issue if you find any.
-Suggestions are welcome!
+Pull requests are welcome!

 ## Author